wooorm/stringify-entities/readme.md

 *   [x] Just the encoding part;

-*   [x] Reliable: ``"`"`` characters are escaped to ensure no scripts execute in IE6-8.
+*   [x] Reliable: ``"`"`` characters are escaped to ensure no scripts run in IE6-8.
 Additionally, only named entities recognized by HTML4 are encoded, meaning the infamous `&apos;` (which people think is a [virus](http://www.telegraph.co.uk/technology/advice/10516839/Why-do-some-apostrophes-get-replaced-with-andapos.html)) won’t show up.